peter88213/yw-cnv/README.md

 Export an yWriter 6/7 project to an OpenDocument file with invisible chapter and scene markers or to an csv file.
 Write back the edited data to the yWriter project file.

+## Features

+### yWriter5 style proof reading

+Export an yWriter 6/7 project to an OpenDocument file with chapter and scene markers.
+Write back the proofread scenes to the yWriter 6/7 project file.

+### Project export to OpenDocument format

+Generate a "standard manuscript" formatted OpenDocument textfile from an yWriter 6/7 project.

+### Convert the manuscript without visible chapter/scene tags

+Export an yWriter 6/7 project to an OpenDocument file with invisible chapter and scene sections (to be seen in the Navigator).
+Write back the proofread scenes to the yWriter 6/7 project file.

+### Generate editable reports

+* Very brief synopsis (Part descriptions): Chapter titles and chapter descriptions that can be edited in Office Writer and written back to yWriter format.
+Applies only to chapters marked _This chapter begins a new section_ in yWriter.

+* Brief synopsis (Chapter descriptions): Chapter titles and chapter descriptions that can be edited in Office Writer and written back to yWriter format.
+Doesn't apply to chapters marked _This chapter begins a new section_ in yWriter.

+* Full synopsis (Scene descriptions): Chapter titles and scene descriptions that can be edited in Office Writer and written back to yWriter format.

+* Character sheets that can be edited in Office Writer and written back to yWriter format (yet to come).

+* World building sheets containing locations and items that can be edited in Office Writer and written back to yWriter format (yet to come).

+### Provide a scene list

+* Create (via csv) a spreadsheet table listing scene title, scene descriptions, and links to the manuscript's scene sections.
+This list can be enhanced with scene metadata (e.g. tags, goals, time).

+### Provide a plot list

+* Create (via csv) spreadsheet tables containing plot related metadata that can be displayed and edited.

 ## Requirements